 In some cases, an occupational therapist can teach you driving techniques to help with weaknesses or how to make changes to your car (such as extra mirrors).
 You may also be able to drive with restrictions, such as only in daylight, only in vehicles with automatic transmission, or only short distances from home.

 Some people feel upset or frustrated if they have restrictions on their licence or can no longer drive.
 You may feel that you have lost your independence or be worried about the impact on your family.
-If you have to stop driving, the occupational therapist can provide you with alternative options.
 You may also want to talk to a counsellor or someone who has been through a similar experience.
 Depending on your situation and your health, it may be possible to return to driving at a later stage.

-It can be hard to predict how well you will recover from treatment for a brain tumour, and when and whether you will be able to return to work.
+It can be hard to predict how well you will recover from treatment for a brain or spinal cord tumour, and when and whether you will be able to return to work.
 This may also depend on the type of work you do.

 Talk to your employer about adjusting your duties or working part-time until you have recovered.
 In some cases, it won’t be possible to return to your former role.
-This can be hard to accept and it may help to talk to the hospital social worker, call Cancer Council 13 11 20 or find a brain tumour support group.
+This can be hard to accept, and it may help to talk to the hospital social worker, call Cancer Council on 13 11 20 or join a brain tumour support group.